Your P.I. suggested you apply for an NSF GRFP because the funding will help you be competitive for admission to an R1.

 semester refers to the defined academic period during which single courses start and end.
 Most schools have a fall, spring, and summer semester (see “quarter system” above for an explanation of a common alternate calendar).
 Most programs, including Emory, accept students for the Fall semester.
 Means the same thing as “term” in most cases.

 seminar In graduate school, this can mean two things–a seminar course or a seminar presentation.
-In chemistry departments, seminars are generally given by outside researchers whose research will be of interest to the department.
+In chemistry departments, seminars are generally one time talks given by outside researchers whose research will be of interest to the department.

 standing status, specifically the status of a student in an academic program.
 Students in “good standing” have met program requirements and are on track to degree.
 Conversely, students are not usually referred to as being in “bad standing”.
 Rather, students who fall out of “good standing” might be placed on probation.
 At some schools, funding and other opportunities are contingent on good standing.